KarlLillipuu/easy-kit/README.md

-# Easy-Kit - Sass/Css Framework
+# Fanci - Sass/Css Framework
 Easy-Kit is a css framework, what's using SASS.
 It's a light and modular which is easy to use and customizable.